Canon 1D vs Panasonic G9

 Review summary: Canon 1D vs Panasonic G9

 So what is the bottom line?
-Is there a clear favorite between the Canon 1D and the Panasonic G9?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon 1D better than the Panasonic G9 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Faster shutter: Has higher mechanical shutter speed (16000/sec vs 8000/sec) to freeze action.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.